-This course is taught either online over three half-days or in person over two full days.
-Most of the content is delivered in class through lectures, discussions, and activities, but some reading will be required between sessions.
+This course is taught either online over four half-days or in person over two full days.
+Most of the content is delivered in class through lectures, discussions, and activities, but some reading may be required between sessions.

 Introduction to Archives or experience working in an archive.